stuycs-gh-classrooms/nxtm-p00-pd10-kingpapalebron/README.md

 ### Custom Force
 - What information that is already present in the `Orb` or `OrbNode` classes does this force use?
-  - mass
-  - velocity
+  - center

 - Does this force require any new constants, if so what are they and what values will you try initially?
-  - time with an initial value of 0.1 seconds
+  - this force needs Coulombs constant(k) and it will be 0.1 for our inital tests

 - Does this force require any new information to be added to the `Orb` class?
 If so, what is it and what data type will you use?
-  - time will be a float
+  - charge will be a float

 - Does this force interact with other `Orbs`, or is it applied based on the environment?
   - other orbs

 - In order to calculate this force, do you need to perform extra intermediary calculations?
 If so, what?
-  - no
+  - we need to find the distance between the calling orb and another orb

 ---